KStateMachine/kstatemachine/docs/pages/events.md

 }
 ```

-> [!NOTE]
+{: .note }
-> `PendingEventHandler` that does nothing will not let you process pending events (they will be dropped) as it
+`PendingEventHandler` that does nothing will not let you process pending events (they will be dropped) as it
-> leads to undefined machine state and mixed notifications.
+leads to undefined machine state and mixed notifications.

 ## Event argument